1:25-cv-09243

 VI.
 Other Allegations

-• Willful Infringement: The prayer for relief requests a declaration of willful infringement and treble damages (Compl. p.
+The prayer for relief requests a declaration that Defendant's infringement was willful and seeks treble damages (Compl. p.
 6, ¶e).
-However, the body of the complaint does not allege any facts that would typically support such a claim, such as pre-suit knowledge of the patents or objectively reckless conduct.
+However, the body of the complaint does not allege a factual basis for willfulness, such as pre-suit knowledge of the patents-in-suit.

 VII.
 Analyst’s Conclusion: Key Questions for the Case